laravel/docs/passwords.md

 #### Authentication Guard Customization

-In your `auth.php` configuration file, you may configure multiple "guards", which may be used to define authentication behavior for multiple user tables.
+In your `auth.php` configuration file, you may configure multiple "guards," which may be used to define authentication behavior for multiple user tables.
 You can customize the included `ResetPasswordController` to use the guard of your choice by overriding the `guard` method on the controller.
 This method should return a guard instance:

     use Illuminate\Support\Facades\Auth;